-The Gift of This Teachable Moment
+The Gift of Life's Difficult Teachable Moments

-What questions are your kids verbalizing and pondering as they live with you in close-quarters under this threat of the Covid-19 virus?
-Almost everything in life has been turned upside-down.
-With fear of the unknown replacing the normalcy of their everyday routines, our kids are primed and ready to listen and learn if we are willing to use this time to help them view and navigate our current health crisis through the lens of God's Word.
+What questions do your children and teens verbalize and ponder as they encounter the inevitable difficult situations and circumstances of life that come with living in a broken and sin-saturated world?
+When things in their lives get turned upside-down and fear of the unknown sits front and center on their minds, our kids are primed and ready to listen and learn if we are willing to use these teachable moments to help them view and navigate their circumstances through the lens of God's Word.

-A teachable moment has been thrown into our laps, giving us the opportunity to fulfill our high calling as parents to nurture our children in the Christian faith.
-To do so will not only help them in their day-to-day efforts in our current health crisis, but it will prepare them for a lifetime of walking through difficult circumstances, pain, suffering, and heartache with a proper outlook and understanding.
-What we teach them now will help them manage their fears and anxieties not only in these Covid-19 days, but for the rest of their lives!
+Life's difficulties and suffering give us the opportunity to fulfill our high calling as parents to nurture our children and teens in the Christian faith.
+To do so will not only help them in their present circumstances, but it will prepare them for a lifetime of walking through difficulties, pain, suffering, and heartache with a proper outlook and understanding.
+What we teach them now will help them manage their fears and anxieties both now and for the rest of their lives.

-As I have traveled through the confusing emotional and spiritual maze of the last few weeks, the reality of a truth contained in the Bible from cover-to-cover has brought me a peace-filled perspective and great comfort.
+As I have traveled through difficult situations and circumstances in my own life, the reality of a truth contained in the Bible from cover-tocover has brought me a peace-filled perspective and great comfort.
 That great truth is a doctrine known as God's providence.